Kadyn Wittman: Political career

 In 2022, Wittman ran for one of two available seats in South Dakota House District 15.
 She faced incumbent Democrat Linda Duba and Republican candidates Joni Tschetter and Matt Rosburg.
 Wittman and Duba won the general election on November 8, 2022.
 In 2024, Wittman was re-elected alongside Democrat Eric Muckey.

 In 2023, Wittman was selected to participate in the NCSL's Youth Homelessness Fellows Program, a national initiative supporting policymakers addressing youth and young adult homelessness.
 The program focuses on solutions at the intersection of child welfare, juvenile justice, and education systems, and provides technical assistance and collaboration opportunities with experts and peers from across the country.

-In 2024, Wittman was selected for the Future Caucus Innovation Fellowship as part of the Criminal Justice cohort, a bipartisan initiative of Gen Z and millennial legislators working to reform the criminal justice system.

 Legislative priorities

 Wittman's legislative priorities include advocating for the expansion of free school lunch programs for public school students, increasing support systems and resources for individuals experiencing homelessness, and championing policies that benefit farmers and the agricultural economy in South Dakota.